PedroJMA/pandoc_CV/markdown/resume.md

 ---------------

 Summer'24
-: **Research Assistant** for the research project "Productivity growth in Mexico" by Professors [Chang-Tai Hsieh](https://faculty.chicagobooth.edu/chang-tai-hsieh) and [Esteban Rossi-Hansberg](https://rossihansberg.economics.uchicago.edu/).
-I provided empirical inputs from Mexican economic census 1999-2019.
-University of Chicago
+: **Research Associate** for the research project "Productivity growth in Mexico" by Professors [Chang-Tai Hsieh](https://faculty.chicagobooth.edu/chang-tai-hsieh) and [Esteban Rossi-Hansberg](https://rossihansberg.economics.uchicago.edu/).
+I provided empirical inputs from Mexican economic census 1999-2019, in particular using confidential information I coded business group names using the Levenshtein Edit Distance and to measure market concentration at product level.
+University of Chicago.

+\vspace{0.5cm}

 Jan'16-Mar'17
 : **Research Assistant** for the research project "[on the identification of production functions and productivity estimation](https://www.journals.uchicago.edu/doi/10.1086/707736) with [David Rivers](https://economics.uwo.ca/people/faculty/d_rivers.html) & Salvador Navarro".
 Western University, Ontario, Canada.

+\vspace{0.5cm}

 Summer'11
 : National Bureau of Economic Research. **Research Assistant** based in Mexico for [Chang-Tai Hsieh](https://faculty.chicagobooth.edu/chang-tai-hsieh).
 I provided empirical inputs (data tabulations, graphs, and other statistical output) using firm-level data from Mexican economic censuses 1998, 2003, and 2008.
 Reference: Hsieh, Chang-Tai, and Peter J. Klenow. "[The life cycle of plants in India and Mexico](https://academic.oup.com/qje/article-abstract/129/3/1035/1817806)."
 The Quarterly Journal of Economics 129.3 (2014): 1035-1084.

 Academic formation